PatriciaMoraru/Computer_Networking/Laboratory Work 1/README.md

 1. Find your friend’s IP on the same LAN (e.g., `ipconfig` / `ifconfig` / `ip addr`).
 2. Visit: `http://FRIEND_IP:PORT/` in a browser.
-3. Or download with your client, e.g.:
+3. Or download with the client, e.g.:

 ```bash
 python client/client.py FRIEND_IP PORT "URL_PATH" ./downloads